iliana-boop/iliana-boop-phd_slr_coconcepts/miscellaneous/protocols/README.md

 ## `protocols`

-Each experimetnal protocol should have its own file and should be sufficiently detailed for someone to print out and follow at a lab bench.
-While it may not be identical for each and every experiment, it should serve as the gold standard that is followed.
+Each experimental protocol has been sufficiently detailed for replication.
+While it may not be identical for each and every study, it can serve as the gold standard that is followed.